ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/react-native.md

 **The OST React Native Wallet SDK:**
 * Safely generates and stores keys on the user's mobile device
 * Signs ethereum transactions and data as defined by contracts using EIP-1077
-* Enables users to recover access to their Brand Tokens in case the user loses their authorized device
+* Enables users to recover access to their Tokens in case the user loses their authorized device

 ## Installing React Native SDK